Skip to main content

 Contact Information

-The International Funding Coordinator is Amanda Ellis, who is part of the International Advice team.
-She is located in Founders East 132 at Royal Holloway, Egham Hill, Egham TW20 0EX.
+Our participation in the Direct Loans Program is administered by the International Funding Coordinator, Amanda Ellis.
+She is part of the International Advice team and located in Founders East 140 at Royal Holloway, Egham Hill, Egham TW20 0EX.
 You can contact her by emailing usloans@rhul.ac.uk or by calling +44 1784 443003.

 Information on all aspects of Federal Aid and US-based private loans is displayed on our US Loans webpage.
 This covers: